10Kft/10kft-api/source/includes/_first-things-first.md

 ```
   IMPORTANT

-  Use the staging / testing environment for validating your integration.
-  Do not perform stress or performance testing in staging or any other
+  Do not perform stress or performance testing in any
   account without informing 10,000ft support and obtaining explicit
   approval.
-Violation of this may result in your account being
+Violation of this may result in your account being suspended.
-  suspended.
 ```

 ## Being notified about important changes